jsbuddy/PortalMobile/README.md

 # PortalMobile

-Mobile app for students to keep stay up to date with school activities whether on or off campus
+Mobile app for students to stay up to date with school activities whether on or off campus